MolecularBioinformatics/prm_manuscript/README.md

-# prm_manuscript
+# Predictive ranking of metabolites manuscript
-Contains files and data associated to the "Predictive ranking of metabolites" manuscript
+Contains files and data associated with the "Predictive ranking of metabolites" manuscript